mirkobrombin/go-module-router/README.md

 # Go Module Router

-A lightweight, zero-codegen library that lets you compose **modular HTTP applications** in Go.
+A lightweight, zero-codegen library that lets you compose **modular projects** in Go.

+It is not just a web router; it is a **modular project router** that *includes* a web router.
+You can use it to structure CLI tools, background workers, or any modular Go application.

 Define repositories, services, middleware and routes in plain Go code and have them autowired at start-up—no reflection on the hot path, no generated